sfigg/commercialization-public/manufacture/iot/create-packages.md

     </servers>
   </COM>
 ```
--->

 ## Project scope macros

 Package projects can use macros to simplify the XML creation process.
 Some macros are already globally defined, in which case they can't be changed or modified, but you can also define local macros for use within your own package definition file.
 This local macro definition is embedded in the specific package project file through the macros element.

-The following example demonstrates creating a local macro for use in a package definition file.
+The following example demonstrates creating a local macro for use in a package definition file, and then calling the macro when later defining a registry key.

 ```xml
   <macros>